Moscow Air Defence District: History of Moscow's air defence

-Organising for the air defence of Moscow began on April 25, 1918, when the Military Director of the Moscow District issued Order No. 01 of 25.04.1918, establishing the Moscow Air Defense Directorate.
+Organising for the air defence of Moscow began on April 25, 1918, when the Military Director of the Moscow District issued Order No. 01 of 25.04.1918, establishing the Moscow Air Defence Directorate.

-The units, formations and associations that carried out the tasks of the air defence of Moscow, depending on the prevailing situation and the tasks to be solved, had different organizational forms:
+The units, formations and associations that carried out air defence of Moscow, depending on the prevailing situation and the tasks to be solved, had different organizational forms: